Tuesday, 23 July 2024

 A good palate cleanser after the madness of the previous scenario.
 Also a nice op that DG could test these unruly operatives with.

 The premise: an older DG agent has suddenly passed away, which means that the Green Box (clandestine storage) they were maintaining in the long-term parking at Boston airport needs urgent love and care.
-Seems there's a clean-up of the old junk in the parking, which means a lot of cars are getting auctioned that might have unnatural materials hidden in the back seat.
+Seems there's also a clean-up of the old junk in the parking, which means a lot of cars are getting auctioned that might have unnatural materials hidden in the back seat.

 HIGH POINTS